Characterization of Feshbach resonances in $^6\mathrm{Li}{-}^7\mathrm{Li}$ using improved interaction potentials: Acknowledgments

-Jing-Chen Zhang and Yu Liu are supported by the startup funding from the University of Maryland, College Park.
-Jing-Chen Zhang gratefully acknowledges the discussions during 2025 quantum control GRC and helpful comments from Zhen-Ze Li, Xing-Yan Chen and Zeyang Li.
+J.-C.Z. and Y.L. are supported by the startup funding from the University of Maryland, College Park.
+J.-C.Z. gratefully acknowledges the discussions during 2025 Quantum Control GRC and helpful comments from Zhen-Ze Li, Xing-Yan Chen, and Zeyang Li.